Charlotte Robillard-Millette

 Charlotte Robillard-Millette (born January 12, 1999) is a Canadian former professional tennis player.
-She reached a career-high singles ranking of world No. 532 on September 25, 2017 and a career-high WTA doubles ranking of 231 on May 15, 2017.
-She achieved her best junior ranking of No. 4 on June 1, 2015.
-As of 2021, she is not playing professional tennis.
+She reached a career-high singles ranking of world No. 532 September 2017 and a career-high WTA doubles ranking of 231 on 15 May 2017.
+She achieved her best junior ranking of No. 4 June 2015.
+Since the beginning of the COVID-19 pandemic in early 2020, she has not played professional tennis once again.

 Early life

 Robillard-Millette started playing tennis at age four, inspired by her big brother.
 She has been a member of Tennis Canada's National Training Centre in Montreal since the fall of 2013.

 Tennis career

 2013–14

 In October 2013, Robillard-Millette won her first junior title in doubles at the G5 in Burlington, Ontario.
 A week later, she made her professional debut at the $50k Toronto Challenger where she was defeated in the qualifying second round in singles and the quarterfinals in doubles.
 In December 2013, she won the Orange Bowl in the U16 category with a three-set win over Alexis Nelson in the final.

 In May 2014, Robillard-Millette captured her first junior singles title when she defeated Júlia Payola at the G4 in Budapest.
 In August 2014 at a $25k event in Winnipeg, she made it to the quarterfinals in singles and doubles.
 She won her second junior doubles title in October 2014 at the GB1 in Tulsa, Oklahoma.
 Also in October 2014, Robillard-Millette reached the quarterfinals of the doubles draw at the $50k Challenger de Saguenay.